efournier92/Notes/Seminars/TealiumTrainingWorkshop2019/TealiumTrainingWorkshop2019.md

 ### Checklist
 1. Is Tealium `utag.js` coded on the page?
 2. Are there console errors?
-3. Are there 303 errorse
+3. Are there 303 errors
-Is our profile publish?
+4. Is our profile publish?
-Are we lookin gat the most recent version
+5. Are we looking at the most recent version?
   - Check Publish Data within web Companion
-  - Look at timestamp in frist line comment of utag.sj file Is the correct Profile being called?called
+  - Look at timestamp in first line comment of `utag.js` file
+6. Is the correct Profile being called?called?
-    - Includes the Envrionment part
+  - Includes the `Environment` part

-Aretag templkates being delivered
+7. Are tag templates being delivered?
-  - A filter within the Network panel on _utag___, then look for `utag.1.js`, etc
+  - A filter within the Network panel on _utag_, then look for `utag.1.js`, etc

-Are the venodor network calls made?
+8. Are the vendor network calls made?
   - Filter within the Network panel on the Vendor's domain
     - or a part of the URL we're familiar with

-10 .
-Do the Load Rules matc?
+10. Do the Load Rules match?
   - Domain [ends with]
   - Path [exact match]
   - Query Parameters [contain]
   - Hash [exact match __excluding__ the #]

-Check the values in the Data Layer
+11. Check the values in the Data Layer
   - `utag.js`

-Do we have debug mode ON
+12. Do we have debug mode ON
   - Either thru `utag=dev`, or using the Tealium Tool
     - In console: `document.cookie='utagdb=true'`
     - In console: `document..cookie="utag_env_utag_poc#//tags.tiq.cdn.com/utag/poc/dev/utag.js"`

-Check for spce sin Load Rules
+13. Check for spaces in `Load Rules`
-Does the pathnamem start with a `/`
+14. Does the pathname start with a `/`?
-Are the Tags set with the appropriate Environment Glag?
+15. Are the Tags set with the appropriate Environment flag?
-Are teh correct values coming out?
+16. Are the correct values coming out?
   - Are they mapped in the tag
-  Are the Extensions evaluating?
+17. Are the Extensions evaluating?
-  Are the EZxtensions in the proper Order?
+18. Are the Extensions in the proper Order?
-  Correct Scope on the Extension
+  - Correct Scope on the Extension
-  Is the Extension set to Before Load Rules?
+  - Is the Extension set to Before Load Rules?

-Does the code run in the Console without errors?
+19. Does the code run in the Console without errors?
-Do Breakpoints get hit, and values set in Watch statemetns
+20. Do Breakpoints get hit, and values set in `Watch` statements

 ### Key Breakpoint spots in `utag.js`
 1. Pre Loader